 212 Skip Connections and Residual Learning

 Depth is one of the most powerful levers in deep learning.
 Stacking more layers expands the hypothesis space a network can represent, and many landmark results in vision, language, and speech were unlocked by simply going deeper.
 Yet for years depth was also a trap.
 Beyond a certain point, adding layers made networks harder to train and worse on both training and test data.
-Skip connections, and the residual learning framework built around them, resolved this tension and became a structural primitive that now appears in nearly every large model.
-This chapter develops the degradation problem that motivated residual learning, the mechanics of the residual block, a gradient-flow argument for why identity shortcuts help, and the dense connectivity pattern that generalizes the idea.
+Skip connections, and the residual learning framework built around them, resolved this tension and became a structural primitive that now appears in nearly every large model, from convolutional vision backbones to the Transformer blocks at the heart of modern language models.
+This chapter develops the degradation problem that motivated residual learning, the mechanics of the residual block, a gradient-flow argument for why identity shortcuts help, a worked numerical example that makes the effect concrete, and the dense connectivity pattern that generalizes the idea.

 212.1 1.
 The Degradation Problem